mdazatorres/Rt_COVID19_CA_counties_CALCAT/README.md

 Rt_UCI: The Upper Confidence Interval (UCI) associated with the Rt estimation.
 It represents the upper bound of the confidence interval for the Rt value, indicating the range of uncertainty.

+### Auxiliary programs

+- pytwalk.py
+Library for the t-walk MCMC algorithm.
+For more details about this library see https://www.cimat.mx/~jac/twalk/

+- epyestim
+A Python library Epyestim helps us with this task by calculating the effective reproduction rate for the reported COVID-19 cases. .
+For more details about this library see https://github.com/lo-hfk/epyestim

 #### Note:
 Before running this file, you need to run the following codes in this order: